ahlstromcj/seq66/README.md

 get an installer package on GitHub or build it with Qt Creator.
 A PDF user-manual is also provided.

-# Major Features:
+# Major Features

     Also see **Recent Changes** below.

 ##  User interface

     *   Qt 5 (good cross-platform support).
-No "grid of sets", but unlimited external windows.
-Can be modified via a Qt style-sheet.
+A grid of loop buttons and a song layout tab.
+Unlimited external windows.
+The live frame uses buttons matching Qt theming.
+Qt style-sheet support.
     *   Tabs for management of sets, mute-groups, song mode, pattern editing, event-editing, play-lists, and session information.
-    *   The live frame uses buttons matching Qt theming.
     *   A color for each sequence can be chosen to make them stand out.
-        The color number is saved in a *SeqSpec* associated with the track.
         The color palette can be saved and modified.

 ##  Configuration files

-    *   Separated MIDI control and mute-group setting into their own files, with support for hex notation.
+    *   Separates MIDI control and mute-group setting into their own files, with support for hex notation.
-    *   Supported configuration files: ".rc", ".usr", ".ctrl", ".mutes", ".playlist", ".drums" (note-mapping), and ".palette".
+    *   Supports configuration files: ".rc", ".usr", ".ctrl", ".mutes", ".playlist", ".drums" (note-mapping), and ".palette".
-    *   Unified keystroke control and MIDI control into a ".ctrl" file.
+    *   Unified keystroke control and MIDI control in the ".ctrl" file.
 It defines MIDI In controls for controlling Seq66, and MIDI Out controls for displaying Seq66 status in grid controllers (e.g.  LaunchPad).
         Basic 4x8 and 8x8 ".ctrl" files for the Launchpad Mini provided.